"White collared conservative, walking down the street, pointing their plastic finger at me.

 STAGES 67 -- STOCKHOLM, SWEDEN - 5 Sept.
 67: Sergeant Pepper's Lonely Hearts Club Band / Fire / The Wind Cries Mary / Foxy Lady / Hey Joe / I Don't Live Today / Burning Of The Midnight Lamp / Purple Haze

 The 1967 set (nearly three months after the historic Monterey appearence) is an intimate affair in front of a small and very reserved audience who were evidently unfamiliar with Jimi's music.
 His introductions of songs such as "Purple Haze" for example are met with complete silence.
-Conscious of the fact that this performance was recorded specially for radio airplay, the band deliver tight and meticulous interpretations of their songs staying very close to the vinyl versions.
+Conscious of the fact that this performance was recorded specially for radio airplay, the band deliver tight and meticulous interpretations of their songs staying very close to the original album versions.
 The set features a rare and relatively sparse "Burning Of The Midnight Lamp" (first ever live performance) and a superb "I Don't Live Today" ("...dedicated to the American Indian").
 Though a little restrained, this recording is a precious document.
 Even if this gives the impression that it catches the band in their "early days", it must be remembered that they already had 11 months and around 200 shows behind them at this stage.